m-voit/concepts-of-programming-languages/study-project/paper.md

 };
 ```

-In JavaScript lambda expressions can be written very concise with the arrow functions syntax, introduced in ES6 [moz04].
+In JavaScript lambda expressions can be written very concisely with the arrow functions syntax, introduced with ECMAScript 6 [moz04].

 ```go
 TODO
 ```

-In Go lambda expressions are a bit more verbose, especially because the type system requires explicit types.
+In Go lambda expressions are a bit more verbose, especially because the type system requires explicit types as mentioned in the type system section earlier.
-Otherwise lambda expessions in Go are equal to lambda expressions in JavaScript.
+Otherwise, lambda expessions in Go are equal to lambda expressions in JavaScript.

 ### Higher-order functions and function composition

-Higher-order functions are functions that accept other functions arguments or return a function as result.
+Higher-order functions are functions that accept other functions as arguments or return a function as their result.
 As discussed, JavaScript has first class functions, which allows using higher-order functions.

 The convert function of the boolean parser for example takes two arguments.